-From smooth curves to modern angles, Pella of Plattsburgh offers you an almost unending amount of design choices to make a custom look.
-Specialty window styles add individuality and sophistication to your home.
+From smooth curves to modern angles, Pella of Plattsburgh offers you a seemingly unending amount of design choices to make a unique look.
+Specialty window styles add individuality and sophistication to your design.
 Also, they feature distinctive hardware inspired by fine homes around the world.

-Specialty windows in the Pella® Architect Series® ReserveTM line are presented in a host of exterior colors and wood finishes with various grille patterns for Plattsburgh-area homeowners.
+Specialty windows in the Pella® Architect Series® ReserveTM line are presented in a host of exterior colors and wood finishes with a variety of grille patterns for Plattsburgh-area homeowners.

 Specialty Casement Windows